East Coast Exotic Animal Rescue

 After the Zanesville escapes and killings of 56 exotic animals, East Coast Exotic Animal Rescue posted on their main page “Contact your states represenative (sic) and demand a ban on breeding exotics then on selling them.”
 This is the right message, but the photos below are from a former volunteer and are dated 2010 and they show the reckless behavior with big cats and large primates as well as poor living conditions.
 Complaints have been filed with the USDA and the PA authorities, but it appears no action has been taken as of late 2011.

-The following photos and stories are from a visitor who became disenchanted when they said they discovered the stories they were being told were not true:
+According to Social Service for Animal Welfare the following stories and photos were provided to them by a visitor who became disenchanted when they said they discovered the stories they were being told were not true:

 *What East Coast Exotic will tell you is they were rescued from a ‘road side zoo’ type situation